 Dialogue is an excellent way to deliver exposition because it allows characters to interact with one another, which allows for natural conversation and character development.

 Narration is best when it’s used sparingly because it tends to sound unnatural when overdone.
 Visuals are great at delivering information quickly but they don’t allow for much character interaction or development.

 Delivering exposition through dialogue is the best way to go because it’s more natural and relatable for viewers than narration or visuals.
 Dialogue allows characters to speak about the situation at hand rather than a narrator explaining what’s happening or what happened in long-winded monologues.

 Narration is good only if you’re trying to convey information quickly and make a point without any sort of elaboration or explanation from characters.
 If you’re doing this, your audience will likely tune out before they even finish listening.
-Visuals can also be good if you

 Tips For Writing Great Exposition